markhorgan/click-thru-prototype/README.md

 ### Responsive Design

 The plugin can handle responsive design, you just need to start your artboards with the same name e.g. `index`, `index tablet`, `index mobile`.
 When you change the width of your browser it will show a different artboard in the exported website.
+You can turn this feature off by unchecking `Responsive artboards` in Settings.
+You may need to update your artboard links after turning this setting on or off.

 <img src="https://cloud.githubusercontent.com/assets/1472553/23585670/f88e9c1c-017b-11e7-98c2-f8d70c6e58fa.png" alt="Responsive artboards">